spacemeshos/testnet-guide/ffnet.md

 - Can't connect to the p2p network or sync.

     1. Quit the App
+    2. Browse [peers.json](https://storage.googleapis.com/smapp/open_testnet_installers/peers.json) and save it to your computer.
-    2. Copy the file `peers.json` from the installers g drive extras folder to the following directory:
+    3. Copy peers.json to the following directory:

         - OS X: `/Users/[your_user_name]/Library/Application Support/Spacemesh/spacemeshtestdata/p2p`